concision/mobius-team-matchmaking/README.md

 ## Motivations

-The upcoming multiplayer game [Mobius](https://store.steampowered.com/app/1766450/Mobius/) features a competitive tournament scene for teams of 5 players each.
-Each week, teams submit their availability in the game's [Discord server](https://discord.gg/H7D8CJPNxt) to be scheduled to compete against another team in a match-up.
+The early-access multiplayer game [Mobius](https://store.steampowered.com/app/1766450/Mobius/) features a competitive tournament scene for teams of exactly 5 players.
+Team captains submit their team's availability in the game's [Discord server](https://discord.gg/mobiuscompetitive) to be scheduled to compete against another team in a match-up.
 Two teams will compete against each other for up to an hour, where the winning team takes [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system) from the losing team.

 Team matchmaking is a difficult problem, since several factors must be considered to ensure a fair and balanced match-up.
 These factors include:

-1. **(Required)** Each team can only be scheduled once per time slot to avoid double-booking.
+1. **(Required)** Teams cannot compete against a team from another geographic region in the interest of minimizing latency for fairness (e.g. a NA team cannot compete against an EU team).
-2. **(Required)** Teams cannot play back-to-back matches to prevent fatigue (e.g. a team cannot play a 8pm match and then subsequently a 9pm match on the same day).
+2. **(Required)** Each team can only be scheduled once per time slot to avoid double-booking.
-3. **(Required)** Teams cannot compete against a team from another geographic region in the interest of minimizing latency for fairness (e.g. a NA team cannot compete against an EU team).
+3. **(Required)** Teams cannot play back-to-back matches to prevent fatigue (e.g. a team cannot play a 8pm match and then subsequently a 9pm match on the same day).
 4. **(Soft)** The skill-level between competing teams should be minimal to ensure balanced wins/losses.
 Teams will be assigned [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system) that will be used to estimate their skill level; winning teams will take Elo from losing teams.
 The Elo differential between two teams should not exceed a